 In 2018 the Priory was put on the market for £850,000 described as a ‘handsome Grade II listed country house set in excess of four acres of rural countryside in a unique riverside location having the advantage of a superb outlook over the River Severn.
 The accommodation in the house extends to three spacious reception rooms, hall and study, kitchen/breakfast room and five bedrooms.’

 The Butchers Arms beer house was tied to Arnold, Perrett & Co’s Wickwar Brewery and had an annual rateable value of £12.17s.0d.
 Closing time was at 10 pm.
 Charles W. Price was the occupier / landlord in 1891 who had a secondary occupation as a tailor.
-In 1903 a tenancy of the Butchers Arms had been taken on by James Hopkins.
+In 1903 tenancy of the Butchers Arms had been taken on by James Hopkins.
 I have found no further references to the Butchers Arms after 1903.
 The present address is 71 High Street.

 Cross Inn, High Street, GL15 6DE

 The Cross Inn is a large whitewashed pub sitting slightly back from the A48 Gloucester-Chepstow road.
 The 300 year old pub gets its name from the substantial 14th Century preaching cross in front of the building, where local people used to bring their produce for sale on market day.
 Today the Cross Inn is a traditional pub with cosy log fires and prides itself on offering a warm atmosphere, British inspired dishes and contemporary seasonal specials.